amuuu/amuuu.github.io/about.md

 permalink: /about/
 ---

-I make music and tools related to msuic and sounds.
-I also make games, and overall anything that's fun!
 Here's a list of some of the things I've done by far:

 ## Worked on these coding projects:
 - [Ava (open-source sound engine)](https://github.com/funktional-stdo/ava/)